kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Module9_Complete_Beginner_Guide_All_In_One.md

         SUM(CASE WHEN data_type = 'project' THEN 1 ELSE 0 END) as projects_started,
         SUM(CASE WHEN data_type = 'project' THEN budget_amount ELSE 0 END) as total_project_budget
     FROM (
-        SELECT HireDate as hire_proj_date, 'hire' as data_type, 0 as budget_amount
+        SELECT e.HireDate as hire_proj_date, 'hire' as data_type, 0 as budget_amount
-        FROM Employees
+        FROM Employees e
         UNION ALL
         SELECT StartDate, 'project' as data_type, Budget
-        FROM Projects
+        FROM Projects p
     ) combined_data
     WHERE hire_proj_date IS NOT NULL
     GROUP BY YEAR(hire_proj_date)